Wöhler BASF Young Talent Award

 2004

-in recognition of his work in developing the first chiral lanthanide complexes with biphenolate and binaphtholate ligands and their use as highly efficient catalysts for asymmetric hydroamination
+in recognition of his work on the development of the first chiral lanthanide complexes with biphenolate and binaphtholate ligands and their use as highly efficient catalysts for asymmetric hydroamination

 This page has been machine translated.
 If you have any feedback or comments please feel free to contact us.